cyberfire/tensorflow-mtcnn/README.md

 # tensorflow-mtcnn

-Inference only for MTCNN face detector on Tensorflow.
+MTCNN is one of the best face detection algorithms.

-Inference only for MTCNN face detector on Tensorflow.

-Based on davidsandberg's facenet project:
+Here is inference only for MTCNN face detector on Tensorflow, which is based on davidsandberg's facenet project, include the python version and C++ version.

-Python version is in the root directory
+## C++

 There are two version for C++.